 - 71% of consumers who experience positive social customer care are likely to recommend the brand to others, compared with just 19% of customers who do not get a response (NM Incite).

 Clearly improving customer satisfaction across all channels makes good business sense.
 Customers will choose the channel most convenient for them.
 If you can make it as easy as possible for them to get the answers they need on social media, they will remember this and potentially tell their social network, increasing brand advocacy.

-Get prepared now to ensure you’ve got the right resources in place and this will help things run smoothly when the pressure is on.
+Get prepared now and start thinking about social customer service optimisation to ensure you’ve got the right resources in place and this will help things run smoothly when the pressure is on.

 To help you get it right, here’s a few top tips for delivering excellent social customer service during the holiday rush:

 #1 Respond quickly – Use a social engagement platform such as Sentiment with a unified inbox to help your agents manage sudden volume increases and keep track of responses.
-Using automations will help you route away any unnecessary noise and make it easier for agents to identify those messages which need a response.
+Using engagement features such as automations will help you route away any unnecessary noise and make it easier for agents to identify those messages which need a response.